marafiq/adnanrafiq/blog/2023-11-12-a-complete-guide-to-all-asp-dot-net-builtin-middlewares-part2/index.md

 Let me know your answer on [Twitter](https://twitter.com/madnan_rafiq).

 ## HTTP Logging Middleware
+Logging gives you superpowers to observe your application in production.
 ### Purpose
 To log the HTTP request and response properties to get observability (visibility) into your production.
 But it gives you powerful customization features such as: